-The Group is subject to various financial services laws, regulations, administrative actions and policies in each jurisdiction where its members operate, the EU regulatory framework, as implemented where applicable into Greek law, and supervision by the ECB through the SSM and the Bank of Greece.
-The ECB through the SSM and the support of the Bank of Greece is responsible for the licensing and supervision of significant credit institutions operating in Greece, such as Eurobank.
+The Group is subject to various financial services laws, regulations, administrative actions and policies in each jurisdiction where its members operate, the EU regulatory framework, as implemented where applicable into Greek law, and supervision by the ECB through the SSM and the BoG.
+The ECB through the SSM and the support of the BoG is responsible for the licensing and supervision of significant credit institutions operating in Greece, such as Eurobank.